oracle/weblogic-image-tool/site/update-image.md

                       RestrictedJRF
       --wdtModel=<wdtModelPath>
-                    path to the WDT model file that defines the Domain to create --wdtRunRCU   instruct WDT to run RCU when creating the Domain --wdtVariables=<wdtVariablesPath>
+                    path to the WDT model file that defines the Domain to create --wdtOperation=<wdtOperation>
+                    Create a new domain, or update an existing domain.
+Default:
+                      CREATE.
+Supported values: CREATE, UPDATE, DEPLOY
+      --wdtRunRCU   instruct WDT to run RCU when creating the Domain --wdtVariables=<wdtVariablesPath>
                     path to the WDT variables file for use with the WDT model